Why SmartPot?

 Rope Everywhere

-Current ropeless options (timed releases, acoustic pop-ups) cost $1,000–$3,000 per unit and are unintelligent — they surface on a schedule or signal, with no knowledge of what’s actually in the trap.
+Current ropeless options (acoustic releases, timed releases, inflatable lift bags) cost $1,500–$4,000 per acoustic release plus $8,000–$9,000 for a deck unit.
+Outfitting a 500-trap vessel runs $227,000–$360,000.
+And every one of these systems is unintelligent — they surface on a schedule or signal, with no knowledge of what’s actually in the trap.

 SmartPot solution: Ropeless recovery on command.
 The pot surfaces only when it has keepers and the operator calls it up.
 No permanent buoy line, zero entanglement risk.